Spoak Your Space: Last Day to Win $5,000 - Nominate Yourself or a Friend for Spoak Your Space and Design the Space of Your Dreams. Apply Now

 Establish your foundation

-Image Credit: Homes to Love
+Image Credit: Beazy

 They say the kitchen is the heart of the home, but we think the living room (or the family room) comes pretty close.
 Between endless days cozying up on the sofa, movie nights, and everything in between, creating a living room that you love will be the gift that keeps on giving.
 There’s an endless amount of living room ideas out there, so we recommend starting with the basics and establishing your foundation (think inspiration, inventory, color direction) before getting started.